-The Generalized Head Movement theory takes a particular stand in the debate on the proper classification of displacement phenomena in language.
+The GenHM theory takes a particular stand in the debate on the proper classification of displacement phenomena in language.
 It unifies different types of head displacement to the exclusion of phrasal movement.
 We concentrated on providing arguments for this unification, thus making an indirect argument against assimilating upward head displacement to phrasal movement.
 We believe that direct arguments against such an assimilation can be made, as well.
 There exist (at least) two puzzling asymmetries between upward head displacement and phrasal movement.
-First, they impose different identity requirements for ellipsis licensing.
+First, they often impose different identity requirements for ellipsis licensing.
 Traces of phrasal movement are ignored by the calculation of identity, allowing a mismatch between an antecedent phrase and a phrase moved out of the ellipsis site (Merchant 2001, Goldberg 2005, Saab 2008).
-In contrast, a head moved out of an elided constituent still requires an identical antecedent (McCloskey 1991, 2011, Goldberg 2005, Saab 2008, Gribanova 2013).
+In contrast, a head moved out of an elided constituent has been shown to require an identical antecedent in many languages (McCloskey 1991, 2011, Goldberg 2005, Saab 2008, Gribanova 2013).
 And second, the two types of movement appear to have different rules governing the spellout of their traces/lower copies.
 This can be seen in V-stranding VP fronting (discussed in sections 4 and 5): the trace of a verb is pronounced in the fronted remnant, giving rise to verb doubling; on the other hand, an extracted DP (e.g. a subject or object) can only be pronounced in the matrix clause and cannot have a double in the fronted VP (Gärtner 1998, Abels 2001, Nunes 2004, Landau 2006, Vicente 2007, LaCara 2016).
 These facts show that upward head displacement does not create traces or copies of the same kind as phrasal movement and thus support their dissociation, as is done in the GenHM framework.
-In fact, our theory predicts the spellout asymmetry between upward head displacement and phrasal movement in VP fronting as only phrasal movement chains involve assignment of [-P] to lower copies.
-As far as the identity requirement in ellipsis licensing, GenHM does not predict head displacement to interact with ellipsis the same way phrasal movement does as the two are distinct operations.
-We believe that the interaction of GenHM and identity conditions on ellipsis is a promising avenue of research, which we leave for future work.
-For an explicit analysis in this spirit (though couched in a framework employing traditional Head Movement) see Saab 2008:348-385.
+In fact, our theory predicts the spellout asymmetry between upward head displacement and phrasal movement in VP fronting as only phrasal movement chains involve assignment of [-P] to lower copies (for explicit derivations, see Appendix B).